Eye Disease Diagnosis

 Dry eye syndrome occurs when there is a decreased production of tears that moisten, protect, and cleanse the eyes.
 Dry eye syndrome is one of the most common eye problems.
 And it becomes more common as people age because tear production can diminish as part of the aging process.

-Conjunctivitis an inflammation of the conjunctiva.
+Conjunctivitis is an inflammation of the conjunctiva.
 Conjunctivitis can be highly contagious and easily spread in schools or at home.
 While it’s usually a minor eye infection, sometimes it can develop into a more serious problem.

 Age-Related Macular Degeneration